 If you are located in our current areas of work our team of staff and volunteers can provide input so please get in touch.

 Our Toolkit has plenty of ideas and links to useful resources and organisations for anyone unsure about how to get going with Climate Action.
 And Climate Action planning activities will help students decide on what should be priorities for action and how to shape their plans.

 Schools in our current areas of work can request us to run an action planning workshop.

 Become a Climate Correspondent

 This is a fantastic opportunity for your voice to reach a wider audience.
 If you are between 13 and 18, apply here to become a Climate Correspondent and share the action you are taking in your school and wider community.

 Get advice and support

-There are many active organisations with lots of ideas to share.
-ICN will put you in touch with local experts who can support low carbon, sustainable initiatives in schools – from growing your own vegetables to generating your own electricity.
+There are many organisations with ideas to share.
+See our Climate Action Toolkit for links to many relevant initiatives (view resources) .
+In the areas where ICN operates we will also put you in touch with local experts who can support your low carbon, sustainable initiatives – from growing your own vegetables to generating your own electricity.

 Nothing will happen if nothing is done– Cheltenham student

 Please fill out the form below and we will get back in touch.